 Sunday – 23 Mile Fast Finish Long Run

 This marked the last full week of my stressful work schedule and with that focus in mind, I was able to stay on track with training.
 I took advantage of a calm evening taking care of Samuel on Monday to start the week with a 5-mile run.
-On Tuesday, I had to split shifts between two stores and instead of taking the hour between the two to run errands or do nothing, I went for a short 3-mile run around Patriots Point, grabbed lunch, before finishing out my work day.
+On Tuesday, I had to split shifts between two stores, and instead of taking the hour between the two to run errands or do nothing, I went for a short 3-mile run around Patriots Point, grabbed lunch, before finishing out my workday.

 I was focused on getting up to 50-55 miles/week by mid-March, so it was important to keep adding on small amounts of miles each week to condition my body.
 As the weekend approached, my training schedule had a 20+ mile run planned on Sunday, which meant that a moderate distance run would be all I needed on Saturday.
-I managed 8 miles before going into work for the remainder of the day.
+I managed 8 miles before going to work for the remainder of the day.
 On Sunday, my alarm went off at 4:30 AM and I was out running just a little before 5:30.
-I wanted to get my miles in before church, so that I could have the afternoon to spend with Nicole and Samuel.
+I wanted to get my miles in before church so that I could have the afternoon to spend with Nicole and Samuel.
 As the run started in the dark, I did not feel particularly great, but about 10-miles in everything started to come easy.
 By mile 13, I was pushing the pace down under 8:00/mile.
 I ended up going out 11.5 miles in 1:36 and back in 1:31 with a strong fast finish (7:56, 7:26, 7:10) over the last three miles.
 As I ran, I could feel the stress of the last few weeks fading away and it gave me great energy to push forward with my training.

 February 22nd-28th Workouts (Total 46.4 Miles / 7 h 14 min):